Under the hood of Singapore’s first AI-powered pay-per-km car insurance

 The response has been extremely positive— with customers appreciating the simplicity and idea of being charged fairly.
 As Carro tracks the users’ driving behaviour and distance travelled through telematics, customers can experience full transparency on how much they are being charged based on their driving behaviour and lifestyle.

 Using telematics, Carro strictly charges month-to-month instead of making customers pay an upfront fee and then refunding them when they do not meet the distance capacity.
 This allows for fairer and more transparent pricing as drivers are charged based on the exact distance travelled, right down to the specific kilometre.
-For first time drivers, who tend to have high excess and lack the knowledge of how insurance services work, Covered services provides them a peace of mind.
+For first time drivers, who tend to have high excess and lack the knowledge of how insurance services work, Covered services provide them peace of mind.

 As Singapore has targeted to phase out internal combustion engine vehicles by 2040, do you see yourself tailoring or creating more products for EVs as the date nears?
 If so, how different would it be to your current products?